 They did something stupid.

-I understand that for calling it.
+I understand that for calling out for scattering.

-I I drive the truck for a living.
+I drive the truck for a living.

 Yes, sir.

-So but I drive to the West.
+So, but I drive to the west.

 Yes, we stay away from California as much as we can.

-I go all my loads begin at Memphis and end at Memphis.
+All my loads begin at Memphis and end at Memphis.

-Okay, let me let me ask you this.
+Okay, let me ask you this.

 Okay, you work for a company.